About The District

 The District is charged with the responsibility of managing, coordinating and/or implementing several major initiatives that contribute to the current and future economic development for the International Drive Resort Area.

 - Operation and marketing of the I-RIDE Trolley, the exclusive transportation service for the International Drive Resort Area, which travels along a 11-mile circular route.
-Ridership on the 14 trolleys was 1,358,081 trips in fiscal year 2019.
+Ridership on the 14 trolleys was 1,358,081 trips in fiscal year 2019 and 511,863 through COVID-19 in 2020.

 - The marketing and promotion of International Drive as Orlando's Most Dynamic Destination!

 - I-RIDE Trolley Map & Coupon Guide

 - Social media - ongoing local and national social media campaigns.

 - Maintain ongoing communication with current and future developers